 Flexible Exchange RatesMost exchange rates are determined by the foreign exchange market, known as forex.
 For this reason, exchange rates vary on a moment-by-moment basis, depending on what traders think the currency is worth.
 This depends on a lot of factors, including central bank interest rates, the country's debt levels, and the strength of its economy.
 Most countries allow their currencies to be determined by the forex market.
 This is known as a flexible exchange rate.

-Why the Euro Is SpecialMost exchange rates are given in terms of how much of the foreign currency a dollar can buy.
+Why the Euro Is SpecialMost exchange rates are given in terms of how much a dollar is worth in the foreign currency.
 The euro is different.
-It is typically given in terms of how much of a dollar a euro can buy.
+It's typically given in terms of how much a euro is worth in dollars.
 It's hardly ever given the other way around.
-So, although the dollar was worth .75 euros on December 9, 2011, you would only hear that one euro was worth $1.33.
+So, although the dollar was worth .75 euros on September 30, 2013,, you would only hear that one euro was worth $1.33.

 The euro has weakened considerably since its all-time high of $1.60 on April 22, 2008.
 That's because the future of the European Union and the euro itself was in doubt during the Greek debt crisis.
 In addition, the European Central Bank (ECB) lowered its interest rate.
 This lowered bank rates for anyone lending or saving in euros, also reducing the value of the currency itself.
 At its worst, the euro's value plummeted to $1.22 on August 2, 2012.
 For more on the history of exchange rates between the dollar and the euro, see Euro to Dollar Conversion.(Source: Federal Reserve Bank of New York web site)